f4exb/sdrangel/Readme.md

 SDRangel is a near real time application that is demanding on CPU power and clock speeds for low latency.
 Recent (2015 or later) Core i7 class CPU is recommended preferably with 4 HT CPU cores (8 logical CPUs or more) with nominal clock over 2 GHz and at least 8 GB RAM.
 Modern Intel processors will include a GPU suitable for proper OpenGL support.
 On the other hand SDRangel is not as demanding as recent computer games for graphics and CPU integrated graphics are perfectly fine.
 USB-3 ports are also preferable for high speed, low latency USB communication.

-&#9888; The "server mode version" sdrangelsrv will not run on any ARM machine in particular the Raspberry Pi.
-It will work only on x86_64 architecture and you will need a server based on Intel Xeon E5 series or better.

 <h1>Source code</h1>

 <h2>Repository branches</h2>